FuelLabs/sway-standards/docs/src/src-16-typed-structured-data.md

 }
 ```

+The `chain_id` field is a u64 that must be encoded by left-padding with zeros and packed in big-endian order to fill a 32-byte value.

-The encoding follows this scheme:
+The domain separator encoding follows this scheme:

 * Add SRC16_DOMAIN_TYPE_HASH
 * Add Keccak256 hash of name string